JaronTR/gcloud-storage-qa-framework/README.md

 - **Retries**: 2 retries on failure (CI only)
 - **Timeout**: 10 seconds per test

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test via GitHub Actions
-5. Submit a pull request

-## License

-ISC License

 ## Support

 For issues or questions:
 - Open an issue in the GitHub repository
 - Check existing issues for solutions
-- Review troubleshooting section above
+- Review the troubleshooting section above